By Steve K.

 Step Twelve promotes the ethical principle of altruism through service to others.
 Service is a common principle and practice of spiritual and character development, or in other words, transformation.

 Service towards others also encourages me to practice numerous moral virtues, such as: unselfishness, humility, kindness, empathy, compassion, patience, tolerance, acceptance, courage and self-discipline.
 All various aspects of love, which is a healing force within me and those I practice it towards.
-Altruism and service connects me to my higher-self or better nature, or spiritual speaking, the God within me.
+Altruism and service connects me to my higher-self or better nature, or spiritually speaking, the God within me.
 It also connects me to others, and creates feelings of well-being, fulfilment, joy, self-worth and purpose in life.
 Consequently, it reduces my sense of isolation and separation, which are characteristically associated with the illness of addiction.

 Service towards other alcoholics and addicts strengthens my own commitment to recovery.
 By helping others to practice the Twelve Steps I reinforce within myself the principles and actions that they contain.
 Service is reciprocal in nature, and I seem to gain just as much as I am prepared to give to others.
 “We keep what we have only by giving it away”, according to this aphorism often heard expressed in AA meetings.